-- Begin an individual case file for each child involved which will hold a record of communications and actions to be stored securely (see Section on Records, Monitoring and Transfer).
+- 1) Begin an individual case file for each child involved which will hold a record of communications and actions to be stored securely on CPOMS (see section on Records, Monitoring and Transfer).
 Include a chronology of case activity. - 2) Where initial enquiries do not justify a referral to the investigating agencies, inform the initiating adult and monitor the situation.
-If in doubt, seek advice from the First Response professionals' consultation line. - 3) Share information confidentially with those who need to know. - 4) Where there is a child protection concern requiring immediate, same day, intervention from Children's Social Care, the First Response Children's Duty should be contacted by phone.
+If in doubt, seek advice from the First Response professionals consultation line. - 3) Share information confidentially with those who need to know. - 4) Where there is a child protection concern requiring immediate, same day, intervention from Children's Social Care, the First Response Children's Duty should be contacted by phone (contact the local authority Children's Services where the child lives).
 Written confirmation should be made within 24 hours on the Multi-Agency Referral Form to Children's Social Care.
-All other referrals should be made using the online form (see link http://lrsb.org.uk/childreport). - 5) If the concern is about children using harmful sexual behaviour, refer to the separate guidance, "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance). - 6) If it appears that urgent medical attention is required arrange for the child to be taken to hospital (normally this means calling an ambulance) accompanied by a member of staff who must inform medical staff that non-accidental injury is suspected.
+All other referrals should be made using the online form (see link http://lrsb.org.uk/childreport). - 5) If the concern is about children using harmful sexual behaviour, also refer to the separate guidance, "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance). - 6) If it appears that urgent medical attention is required arrange for the child to be taken to hospital (normally this means calling an ambulance) accompanied by a member of staff who must inform medical staff that non-accidental injury is suspected.
 Parents must be informed that the child has been taken to hospital. - 7) Exceptional circumstances: If it is feared that the child might be at immediate risk on leaving school, take advice from the First Response Professionals Consultation line (for instance about difficulties if the school day has ended, or on whether to contact the police).
 Remain with the child until the Social Worker takes responsibility.
-If in these circumstances a parent arrives to collect the child, the member of staff has no right to withhold the child, unless there are current legal restrictions in force (e.g. a restraining order).
+If in these circumstances a parent arrives to collect the child, the member of staff has no right to withhold the child, unless there are current legal restrictions in force (eg a restraining order).
 If there are clear signs of physical risk or threat, First Response Children's Duty should be updated and the Police should be contacted immediately.

-PROCESS FOR DEALING WITH ALLEGATIONS AGAINST STAFF (INCLUDING HEADTEACHERS) AND VOLUNTEERS
+PROCESS FOR DEALING WITH SAFEGUARDING CONCERNS OR ALLEGATIONS AGAINST STAFF (INCLUDING HEADTEACHERS), SUPPLY TEACHERS AND VOLUNTEERS

-These procedures should be followed in all cases in which there is an allegation or suspicion that a person working with children has:
+These procedures should be followed in all cases in which there is an allegation or safeguarding concern that a person working with children has:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.